hideakitai/MPU9250/README.md

 This library is based on the [great work](https://github.com/kriswiner/MPU9250) by [kriswiner](https://github.com/kriswiner), and re-writen for the simple usage.

+**MPU-9250 is DISCONTINUED.
+This library is archived.
+No further support will be provided.**

 ## Usage

 ### Simple Measurement